tylergregg/unity-webgl-youtube/README.md

 Set the iframe's `id` to something unique (like "youtubePlayer1").
 You can either add video IDs to the `videoIdList` OR select a `listType` and set `listId` to a playlist ID or youtube username.
 Doing the latter will override the former.

 Drag the `YoutubeManager` prefab into your scene.
-This script sets the video titles, and also delays loading youtube's API until after Unity tells the browser to create the iframes.
+This sets the video titles, and also delays loading youtube's API until after Unity tells the browser to create the iframes.
 I don't know why this is necessary, but it doesn't work otherwise with dynamically added iframes.

+## What else?

 While you can run this in editor, the video players only work in a WebGL build.

+Interaction is limited to click to play/pause/unpause and playlist next/previous buttons.
+Interacting with the iframes directly would require using the mouse cursor and temporarily disabling pointer events on the Unity player.
+This is possible, but awkward.

+Fullscreen mode works, except when exiting in Safari the canvas is in the wrong position for 10-20 seconds before shifting back into place.
+No idea why.

 Safari, Chrome, and Firefox on Mac don't show videos when running on localhost.
 In Safari you can get around this by disabling the `Cross-Origin-Embedder-Policy (COEP) Header` in `Preferences`->`Feature Flags`.

 Safari (Mac and iOS) had a bug where videos wouldn't play when refreshing the page.
 It doesn't happen when the iframes are predefined, so in `index.html` you'll see a bunch of iframes with the same `youtubeStaticPlayer` id.
 If that isn't enough to handle all the videos in your scene, copy and paste that iframe declaration as many times as you need.
 It's messy, but I couldn't find another way around the problem.

-## What else?
-Interaction is limited to click to play/pause/unpause and playlist next/previous buttons.
-Interacting with the iframes directly would require using the mouse cursor and temporarily disabling pointer events on the Unity player.
-This is possible, but awkward.

-Fullscreen mode works, except when exiting in Safari the canvas is in the wrong position for 10-20 seconds before shifting back into place.
-No idea why.
+iOS: It works!
+For the most part.
+Due to what I assume are restrictions by Apple, youtube's `setVolume()` function doesn't work as expected - videos either play muted or at your device's current volume level, so I disabled the distance-based volume.
+Also, videos won't autoplay, and starting a second video automatically pauses the first one.

 My quaternion math is a mess.
 Help.